-Here at Advanced Rejuvenation we treat many knee injuries with Stem Cell Therapy, Platelet-Rich-Plasma, and Prolotherapy for relief of pain, connective tissue damage and other symptoms in the hip and pelvis.
-We offer these treatments with user guided ultrasound to ensure proper diagnosis and injection specificity which create the best results in the industry.
+Here at Advanced Rejuvenation, we treat many knee injuries with Stem Cell Therapy, Platelet-Rich-Plasma and Prolotherapy for relief of pain, connective tissue damage and other symptoms in the hip and pelvis.
+We offer these treatments with user guided ultrasound to ensure proper diagnosis and injection specificity, which produces the best results in the industry.

 If you are researching alternative treatments to painful knee replacement surgery, the one new thing that will keep coming to the top of your search is stem cell treatments!

 The cartilage in your joints are vulnerable to damage because it has poor blood supply, thus a poor potential for regeneration.
 Both bone marrow and adipose-derived ‘mesenchymal stem cells’, with inherent chondrogenic (cartilage producing) differentiation potential, appear to be ideally suited for therapeutic use in cartilage regeneration.
 At Advanced Rejuvenation we are pioneering the combination of both stem cells from bone marrow and adipose tissue together in the same treatment called “MarrApose”.